Launch your project

 All our modules use Espressif chips and can be programmed using Arduino.
 If you’re familiar with Arduino programming, you’ll find it seamless.
 If not, don’t worry; programming with Arduino is straightforward, and this guide will walk you through it step by step.

-The easiest way to set up everything is by using Visual Studio Code with the OpenIndus extension, along with the ESP-IDF extensions.
+The easiest way to set up everything is by using Visual Studio Code with the OpenIndus extension.
 You’ll find a comprehensive installation guide in the Environment Installation section.

 Environment Installation